hmxmilohax/rb3-pc/README.md

 * ![A pink square.](images/cust/smallpink.png "Pink Square") Tweak depending on computer:
 	* **Change "Frame Limit" to "Off" to use higher VBlank Frequencies** (which may introduce jitter).
 Set it to 60 if you want a locked 60 FPS framerate (redundant with 60 Hz Vblank).
 Leave on Auto if you're just gonna play at 60 FPS.
 It is suggested to use your graphics driver's settings or software like MSI Afterburner to cap your framerate instead.
 	* **Adjust "Shader Quality"** depending on your system.
 Low and Medium will drastically reduce quality, Auto will use default settings, and High is the best option.
 Ultra looks similar to high.
-	* **Adjust "Resolution Scale"** to what your computer can handle.
+	* **Adjust "Resolution Scale"** to preference and to what your computer can handle.
 Lower for performance gains at a drastic cost in quality.
 Increase for sharper graphics.
 	* **Adjust "Resolution Scale Threshold"** depending on "Resolution Scale" above.
 Set the number to whatever percent you increased your resolution (i.e., for 1920x1080, which is 150%, you'd calculate what 150% of 16 is, which would be 24.
 * ![A teal square.](images/cust/smallteal.png "Teal Square") OPTIONAL:
 	* **Enable "VSync"** - Reduces screen tearing and may lead to a more stable framerate.
 Slightly increases latency.